Essential Magnetohydrodynamics for Astrophysics: Twisted magnetic fields

 \subsection{Magnetic helicity}

 If $\bf A$ is a vector potential of $\bf B$, the magnetic helicity $H$ of a field configuration is defined as the volume integral \beq H=\int_V {\bf A}\cdot{\bf B}~ {\rm d}V. \eeq Its value depends on the arbitrary gauge used for $\bf A$.
 It becomes a more useful quantity when the condition \beq {\bf B}\cdot {\bf n}=0 \eeq holds on the surface of the (simply connected) volume $V$.
 There are then no field lines sticking through its surface, the field is completely `contained' within $V$.
 In this case $H$ (dimensions G$^2$cm$^4$), has a definite value independent of the gauge.
-[For proofs of this and related facts, see section 3.5 in Mestel (2012)].
+[For proofs of this and related facts, see section 3.5 in \hyperlink{mest}{Mestel (2012)}].
 It is a global measure of the degree of twisting of the field configuration.

 Because of the gauge dependence, $H$ does not have locally definable values: there is no `helicity density'.
 This is not just a computational inconvenience.
-The physically significant reason is that $H$ is a topological quantity: it depends not only on a local degree of twisting, but also on the global `linking' of field lines within the configuration.
+The physically significant reason is that $H$ is a topological quantity\,: it depends not only on a local degree of twisting, but also on the global `linking' of field lines within the configuration.
 This is illustrated in Fig.\,\ref{helicfig}, showing two loops of magnetic field, with magnetic fluxes $\Phi_1$ and $\Phi_2$.
 If they are not linked (panel a), each of the loops can be fit inside its own volume satisfying (\ref{bdotn}), hence the helicity is a sum over the two loops.
 If they are untwisted, in the sense that all field lines close on going once around the loop without making turns around the cross section of the tube, the helicity of each vanishes.
 If the loops are linked, however, (panel b) it can be shown that $H=2\Phi_1\Phi_2$ ({\cpr problem \ref{link}}).
 For an intuitive picture how this comes about in terms of the definition (\ref{hel}), inspect the location of loop 2 relative to the vector potential of loop 1.
 In case (b), the field of loop 2 runs in the same direction as the field lines of ${\bf A}_1$, in case (a), much of it runs in the direction opposite to ${\bf A}_1$.